KChen-lab/bcd/README.md

 ## Non-distance-based methods?
 The metric based nature of Varactor makes it suitable for distance based methods.
-That said, there are work arounds to fit non-distance-based methods.
+That said, there are workarounds for it to fit non-distance-based methods.
 The easiest one is to perform a multidimensional scaling (MDS) to transfer the distance matrix back in to a space.

 # Results
 ## Datasets